Joseph & Hyrum Smith's Martyrdom

 June 26

-Governor Ford meets with Joseph Smith in Jail, where Joseph says he is willing to stand trial for the treason charges before "any other Justice" other than Robert F. Smith; Ford denies the request and once again promises to keep them safe.[25]
+Governor Ford meets with Joseph Smith in jail, where Joseph says he is willing to stand trial for the treason charges before "any other Justice" besides Robert F. Smith; Ford denies the request and once again promises to keep them safe.[25]

 June 26 (contd.)

-The trial over the treason charges is postponed by Robert F. Smith until June 29, and the charged men would remain incarcerated until then.[26]
+The trial over the treason charges is postponed by Robert F. Smith until June 29, and the charged men are to remain incarcerated until then.[26]

 June 27